Home > Rehab Treatment > How Therapies for Addiction and Counselling Work Together in Lasting Recovery > CBT Treatment For Drug and Alcohol Addiction

 CBT is highly adaptable as well.
 Treatment plans can be customised depending on the person’s specific challenges and triggers.

-Cognitive Behavioral Therapy helps build the essential groundwork for overcoming addiction in the long term.
+Builds Skills For Long Term – Cognitive Behavioural Therapy helps build the essential groundwork for overcoming addiction in the long term.
 CBT therapists equip individuals with essential coping skills and practical tools they can use even after their therapy sessions.

 For example, someone who once turned to drug abuse when feeling overwhelmed will learn healthier alternatives like mindfulness techniques, problem-solving strategies, or simply reaching out to a supportive friend.
 These skills become second nature over time.
 It helps individuals navigate high-risk situations with confidence.